Trump lawyer calls for an end to Mueller probe, cites firing of McCabe

 Dowd's comments Saturday add fuel to the firestorm surrounding the FBI deputy director's termination, which some Democrats and former members of the intelligence community are likening to a political hit-job.

-McCabe has since hired Michael Bromwich, the ex-inspector general of the Justice Department, as his lawyer to represent him in the firing, The Daily Beast first reported Saturday.
+McCabe has since hired Michael Bromwich, a former inspector general of the Justice Department, as his lawyer to represent him in the firing.
+The Daily Beast was first to report the news.

-"Bromwich knows the Justice Department and the FBI inside out," Betsy Woodruff, the Daily Beast reporter who broke the story, told MSNBC host Joy Reid.
-"I think that's part of the reason that we saw such an immediate firing back from McCabe last night."
+Bromwich called McCabe's termination a "deplorable rush to judgment," purely for political gain.

+"This distortion of the process begins at the very top, with the President’s repeated offensive, drive-by Twitter attacks on Mr. McCabe," Bromwich wrote.

 Related: Trump's gripes against McCabe included wife's politics, Comey's ride home